gabriel-sisjr/Coordix/docs/core/performance.md

 ### 2. Compiled Delegates

-Instead of using `MethodInfo.Invoke` (which is slow), Coordix uses Expression Trees to create strongly-typed delegates.
+Instead of using `MethodInfo.Invoke` (which is slow), the handler executor uses Expression Trees to create strongly-typed delegates.
 These delegates are compiled once and cached, providing near-native performance.

 ```csharp
 // First call: Creates and compiles delegate